Euclidean TSP in Narrow Strips

 The remainder of the proof proceeds in two steps.
-In the first step we move the points in $Q$ to obtain a set $\overline{Q}$ with consecutive integer coordinates, in such a way that there exists an edge set $\overline{F}$ on $\overline{Q}$ such that if an $\overline{F}'$ superior to $\overline{F}$ exists, then there also exists an $F'$ superior to $F$.
-In the second step we then give a computer-assisted proof that the desired set~$\overline{F}'$ exists.
+In the first step we move the points in $Q$, obtaining a set $\overline{Q}$ with consecutive integer coordinates and an edge set $\ovf$.
+These will be such that if an $\ovf'$ superior to $\ovf$ exists, then there also exists an $F'$ superior to $F$.
+In the second step we then give a computer-assisted proof that the desired set~$\ovf'$ exists.

 \mypara{Step~1: Finding a suitable~$\overline{Q}$ with consecutive $x$-coordinates.} Let $\opt$, $s^*$, $E$, $F$ and $Q$ be defined as above.
 We assume without loss of generality that the $x$-coordinate of $s^*$ is equal to $x^*+\frac{1}{2}$, where~$x^*$ is the largest integer such that the line $x=x^*+\frac{1}{2}$ intersects all four edges in~$F$.
 Since the actual edges in $E$ are not important for our arguments, we replace them by abstract ``connections'' specifying which pairs of endpoints of the edges in~$F$ are connected by paths of edges in~$E$.
-It will be convenient to duplicate the points in~$Q$ that are shared endpoints of two edges in $F$, and add a connection between the two copies; see Fig.~\ref{fig:connectivity-pattern}.
+It will be convenient to duplicate the points in~$Q$ that are shared endpoints of two edges in $F$, and add a connection between the two copies; see Figure~\ref{fig:bitonic:connectivity_pattern}.
 We denote the set of connections obtained in this way by $\widetilde{E}$, and we call $\widetilde{E}$ the \emph{connectivity pattern} of~$F$ (in $E\cup F$).

 Next we show how to move the points in~$Q$ such that the modified set~$\overline{Q}$ uses consecutive $x$-coordinates.
 Recall that $s^* : x=x^* +\frac{1}{2}$ is a separator that intersects all edges in~$F$.
 Let $Q_{\myleft}$ and $Q_{\myright}$ be the subsets of points from~$Q$ lying to the left and right of $s^*$, respectively.
 We will move the points in $Q_{\myleft}$ such that they will get consecutive $x$-coordinates with the largest one being equal to~$x^*$, while the points in $Q_{\myright}$ will get consecutive $x$-coordinates with the smallest one being~$x^*+1$.